-You can scroll the member list up and down by means of the scrolling commands.
+You can scroll up and down the member list using the scrolling commands.
 In addition, you can enter a LOCATE command in the command/option field on line 2 of any member list display.
 The format of the command is:

 '''

-LOCATE member-name
+LOCATE member-name LOC L

-LOC

-L

 '''